 What Are Vertical Mergers?

-A vertical merger is when two companies, which provide different supply-chain functions for similar goods or services, merge into one.
-In most cases, the purpose of this type of merger is to boost synergies, increase supply and gain a greater share of the market.
+A vertical merger is when two companies, which provide different supply-chain functions for similar goods or services, combine into one merged entity.
+In most cases, the purpose of this type of merger is to boost synergies, increase supply and gain greater market share.
 It takes the resources of both companies involved to produce the finished product or service that is gained by the merger.
 There are multiple reasons why two companies would want to go through the vertical merger process.

-An excellent example of a vertical merger is Dell’s acquisition of EMC in 2016.
+An excellent example vertical merger example is Dell’s acquisition of EMC in 2016.
 Dell, a computer hardware company, realized that in addition to its products, services were becoming a major profit engine within the industry.
 Merging with EMC, a data-storage corporation (which was the largest tech deal at the time), allowed the company — now called Dell EMC — to provide both the products and services the industry demanded.
-Two companies that provided different things in the supply chain merged as one to provide a greater range of products and services than either could have provided by itself.
+Through vertical integration, two companies that provided different things in the supply chain merged as one merged entity to provide a greater range of products and services than either could have provided by itself.

 The Benefits of Vertical Mergers